Signed in as:

 Despite these many benefits, studies have shown that less than 15% of plants sold in conventional nurseries are "native" plants.
 That's why at Prickly Ed's we focus nearly exclusively on filling this important market niche.
 We hope if more people have access to high quality bird and pollinator friendly plants that in turn more people will begin to build back habitat at home.

 Just what it sounds like.
-Picture bird, bee and butterfly friendly yard sale meets farm stand except with hard to find native (indigenous) plants, prickly pear cactus, organic herb and veggie plants, fun flowers and a few other interesting things mixed in...🌵.
+Picture bird, bee and butterfly friendly yard sale meets farm stand except with hundreds of varieties of wicked awesome hard to find native (indigenous) plants, prickly pear cactus, organic herb and veggie plants, amazing fun flowers and a few other interesting things mixed in...🌵.

 Apparently you’ve never met Ed...!
 Stop on by and you decide.